klehman-rally/bldeif/README.txt

       Scheduled
-         use either cron or Windows Task Scheduler
+         use either cron or Windows Task Scheduler make sure the environment in effect when running this software has an appropriate environment set so that you can run:
+               python3.5 $BLDEIF/build_connector  your_config_file_name.yml

+            where $BLDEIF is the reference to an environment variable containing the fully qualified path to the directory where the software is installed.
+Here's an example:
+            If you unzipped the package in /opt/local/sw, then your BLDEIF would be set like this: export BLDEIF=/opt/local/sw/bldief-0.9.0

   Time File
       In normal operation, the connector writes a "time file" whose name is based on the